howsoai/howso-docs/source/getting_started/intro.rst

 If you have not already installed Howso Engine, that's your first step!
 You can find our :doc:`installation guide here <installing>`.

-Once you're installed, you can try out Howso using a variety of pre-built :doc:`jupyter notebook examples <../examples>`.
+Once you're installed, you can try out Howso using a variety of pre-built :doc:`Jupyter notebook examples <../examples>`.
 These notebooks will provide "recipes" for how to utilize
 Understandable AI in many applications.

 Additionally, you can gain insight into Howso's capabilities by exploring our :doc:`key concepts <concepts>`, :doc:`terminology <terminology>`, and :doc:`user guides <../user_guide>` or by digging into our python code :doc:`API references <../api_reference>`.